tisho/sketch-plugins/Symbols/README.md

 4. Make changes to any of the copies of the symbol you've created.
 Press `Cmd + E` to sync these changes with other instances of the symbol.

+**Bonus Tip:** Open *Preferences* and under *Layers* uncheck *"Append 'Copy' after duplicated layers"*, so you don't need to tweak the symbol name after you duplicate it.

 ## Dynamic Text Layers

 Put a `$` in front of the name of any text layer inside a symbol to mark